-^{} Student may have taken one of these core courses as an undergraduate AMP student.
-In that instance, the student may take an additional 2 or more unit elective to meet requirements.
+\\ Student may have taken one of these core courses as an undergraduate AMP student.
+In that instance, the student may take an additional 2 or more-unit elective or an additional 2 units of CHEE 910 Thesis to meet requirements.

-^{} Although 4 units of CHEE 696A Department Seminar are required to meet CHEE MS Thesis requirements, 2 units of the CHEE 696A Departmental Seminar requirement are waived for AMP MS-Thesis students if they complete their degree within 2 graduate semesters.
+\\\ Although 4 units of CHEE 696A Department Seminar are required to meet CHEE MS Thesis requirements, 2 units of the CHEE 696A Departmental Seminar requirement are waived for AMP MS-Thesis students if they complete their degree within 2 graduate semesters.